wilmoore/ruby-version/README.md

 >   this problem, [none](http://www.zenspider.com/ZSS/Products/ZenTest/) of the tools I've found were simple enough for me.

-**ruby-version** is excellent for automated testing of applications against multiple RUBY versions on a single machine.
+**ruby-version** is excellent for automated testing of applications against multiple Ruby versions on a single machine.

 Features
 ----------------------------

 -   keeps it simple...no magic
--   promotes multiple, per-user RUBY installs
+-   promotes multiple, per-user Ruby installs
--   shell completion (e.g. ruby-version 5.[PRESS-TAB-NOW])
+-   shell completion (e.g. ruby-version jruby-[PRESS-TAB-NOW])
 -   provides access to the manpages of the current version by updating your `$MANPATH` environment variable
 -   defers to native shell commands where possible (e.g. `man irb`)
 -   unobtrusive install/uninstall (we won't leave files and symlinks all over the place)